Get serial numbers, find orders, manage accounts, and download software with the Adobe Licensing Website (LWS)

 Deploy-to IDs A deploy-to ID is associated with a physical location, department, or person.
 It begins with "5" or "8."
 A deploy-to ID is associated with only one EUID.

-Who can edit account information
+Who can edit accounts and records?

 Important: Contacts have access to all of your organization's information, including product downloads, serial numbers, and purchase histories.